Able Carry

 An image featuring Able Carry's product comparison design.

-The "Compare" view displays backpack details and allows visitors to compare multiple products simultaneously.
+The "Compare" function displays backpack details and lets visitors compare multiple products simultaneously.

 Visitors can toggle between two views on the "Backpacks" page: "Thumbnail" and "Compare".

-Where the "Thumbnail" view provides an overview of backpacks, and the "Compare" view reveals backpack details and allows visitors compare several products simultaneously.
+Where the "Thumbnail" view delivers an overview of backpacks, the "Compare" view reveals backpack details and lets visitors compare several products simultaneously.

-Our approach to designing the "Backpacks" page revolves around user-centricity, establishing multiple vantage points for visitors to make informed choices by decluttering visual distractions.
+Our approach to designing the "Backpacks" page revolves around user-centricity, establishing multiple vantage points to help users make informed choices by decluttering unwanted content.

 An image featuring Able Carry's product detail page design, feature product details such as an overview and specifications.